What are DAE drive features?

 How do I test my drive(s) features?

-There is an excellent guide on how to determine this information at the HydrogenAudio.org
+There is a guide on how to determine this information at the HydrogenAudio.org wiki.

 I've registered, but haven't received an email?

 Your ISP or your spam software may have deemed the incoming email from our servers as being spam.
 Check the location of where-ever your spam gets filtered to.
 Failing that, contact us via email and we'll manually set your password and pass that on to you.

 How do I know who manufactured my drive?

 The manufacturer, model and type information can be found from within EAC.
 The image above shows us the text PLEXTOR DVDR PX-708A Adapter: 1 ID:0.
 From this text we can obtain the information we require:

 Manufacturer: PLEXTOR Type: DVDR Model: PX-708A How do I read my drive(s) firmware version?
 Download Nero InfoTool, unzip, & run InfoTool.exe.
 Select the drive that you want to retrieve information from in the top left list box.
 The firmware version of the selected drive can be found in the General section of the Drive tab.